-Trastuzumab Emtansine (T-DM1)
+Kadcyla (previously referred to as T-DM1)

-Trastuzumab emtansine, often referred to as T-DM1, is the most advanced compound in development using our TAP technology.
-T-DM1 consists of trastuzumab, which is the active component of Genentech's antibody therapeutic, Herceptin® (trastuzumab), with our DM1 cell-killing agent attached using our SMCC engineered linker.
-T-DM1 is in global development by Genentech's parent company, Roche, under a license with us.
+Kadcyla is an ADC that consists of trastuzumab, which is the active component of Roche's antibody therapeutic, Herceptin (trastuzumab), with our DM1 cell-killing agent attached using our thioether engineered linker.
+Kadcyla is in global development by Roche, under a license from us.